The Mayr Method Is Medieval Torture in the 21st Century.

 Guests also get plenty of supplements (of course) about which VivaMayr says, “Our infusions are fast-acting and successfully support liver detoxification, adrenal fatigue, histamine intolerance and many other indications.”

 Adrenal fatigue.
-That’s the kind of shit we’re dealing with here.
+That’s the kind of pseudoscience that we’re dealing with here.

 Guests also get medications to ‘regulate the pH of their body.’
-What in actual fuck.
+What in AF.

 Diet is a huge reason why people are attracted the ‘Mayr Cure.’